 As you can see, there are many reasons why coffee makes you have to go to the bathroom, from the compounds in the coffee to the milk and sweetener you put in that coffee.
 (That’s why it can even give some people explosive diarrhea.)
 It’s not all in your head!

-Is Pooping After Coffee Good Or Bad?
+Is Pooping After Coffee Ok?

 Pooping after coffee can be good or bad, depending on your body and your circumstances.
-There are times when a post-coffee bowel movement can be positive, and other times when it’s not good or even dangerous.
+There are times when a post-java bowel movement can be positive, and other times when it’s not good or even dangerous.

 Pooping after drinking coffee is good when:

-- You need help maintaining regularity — drinking coffee can help you make sure you’re making a bowel movement every day
+- You need help maintaining regularity: Drinking coffee can help you make sure you’re making a bowel movement every day.

-- You need to go before a big event — coffee can help you make sure you go before running that marathon, preventing any pit stops
+- You need to go before a big event: Coffee can help you make sure you go before running that marathon, preventing any pit stops.

 Thankfully, pooping after coffee can often be a good thing.
 However, there are some situations where a coffee-induced bathroom break is not ideal.